ruanguixin/Facshand/readme.md

 ## Quick start

-Facshand script is based on R for statistic and plot of FACS data exported from Flowjo (version > 10.0).
+Facshand script is based on R for statistic and plot of FACS data exported from Flowjo.
 You can easily caculate and plot your FACS data by typing the following code in your terminal.

 ```shelll
 Rscript path/facshand.R path_dir/